boredsquirrel/Arkenfox-softening/Addon-recommendations.md

 LocalCDN Downloads these contents and then redirects these requests to a local source, where the content is stored.

+[More infos on their page](https://codeberg.org/nobody/LocalCDN).
+The Addon is a fork of Decentraleyes, so you dont need both!

 ## [KeepassXC integration](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/)
 This addon does not work on Snap or Flatpak yet!